Sweden's Nationalists Said They Had Nazi Ties. Now They Have A New Party.

 Sweden’s elections in September will likely attract close attention from immigration opponents around the world.
 The number of immigrants Sweden accepted during the refugee crisis — 240,000 new arrivals to a country of just around 10 million between 2014 and 2015 — and Sweden’s progressive reputation has made it a favorite subject for right-wing media in the United States.
 That fervor broke into the mainstream media with the frenzy last spring began by President Donald Trump’s apparent allusion to a terrorist incident “last night in Sweden” that never occurred.

 Inside Sweden, the immigration backlash created an opening for the Sweden Democrats (SD), a party that originally began out of skinhead and neo-Nazi circles in the 1990s.
-But it has purged many members who were caught flirting with neo-Naziism or white nationalism in a deliberate effort to break into the mainstream.
+But it has purged many members who were caught flirting with neo-Nazism or white nationalism in a deliberate effort to break into the mainstream.
 Polls last year put the Sweden Democrats in second place, though it has now slipped into third with 16% of Swedes supporting it in recent polls as the center-right Moderate Party has also begun campaigning against immigration.

 The new party’s name, Alternative for Sweden, echoes the German party Alternative für Deutschland.
 Last October, the AfD became the first far-right faction to enter Germany’s parliament since World War II.
 The leaders of Alternative for Sweden come from a faction ousted from the Sweden Democrats in 2015 after being accused of anti-Semitic comments and relationships with white nationalists.
 And the party’s launch is a sign that factions the Sweden Democrats are now shunning are organizing to stay players in nationalist politics.

-"After eight years in parliament it is clear that SD is paralyzed — SD politicians are well fed, comfortable and tired," said the new party’s leader, Gustav Kasselstrand during the launch event, which was attended by around 200 people and major Swedish news outlets at a dive bar in Stockholm.
+"After eight years in parliament it is clear that SD is paralyzed — SD politicians are well-fed, comfortable and tired," said the new party’s leader, Gustav Kasselstrand during the launch event, which was attended by around 200 people and major Swedish news outlets at a dive bar in Stockholm.
 “I have paid a price for my convictions — I have been maligned and treated badly but I will never stop fighting.....
 Together we are an alternative for Sweden."

 Kasselstrand told BuzzFeed News that the accusations against him and his allies were trumped up to prevent them from becoming rivals to the Sweden’s top leaders.
 But, he said in an interview before the party’s official launch, he believes the Sweden Democrats had grown too soft on immigration in the hopes of being acceptable to other right-wing parties in a governing coalition.